 Rosencranz, A., Divan, S. and Noble, M.L., Environmental Law and Policy in India: Cases, Materials and Statutes, Tripathi Pvt.
 Ltd, Bombay, 1992.

 Asolekar, S. R. and Gopichandran, R. Preventive Environmental Management - An Indian Perspective Foundation Books Pvt.
 Ltd., New Delhi (the Indian association of Cambridge University Press, UK), 2005.

-M.Sc.-Ph.D., M. Tech. and Ph.D. students from ESED ONLY.
-Should not be included on 'outside department' electives.
+For ESED students ONLY.
+Should not be included in 'outside department' electives.